A computational model of twisted elastic ribbons: Introduction

-Our goal is to use a simple, computationally cheap, mechanical mass-spring-model (MSM) to study twisted thin ribbons.
-Our randomly-seeded MSM maps reliably to a physical Young's modulus and bending rigidity, allowing us to match experimental conditions and generate equally high quality data.
-In addition to experimentally accessible bulk measurements, the simulations also provide access to the invisible internal dynamics of the ribbon, including finely resolved spatial and temporal data for the strain and stress.

-Guided by recent rounds of physical observations and analytical inquiries, numerics and simulations once again hold the key to the next stage of discovery about twisted thin ribbons.
+Our randomly-seeded MSM maps reliably to a physical Young's modulus and bending rigidity, allowing us to match experimental conditions and generate the various modes of deformations observed as a function of ribbon aspect ratio, applied tension and twist (see Fig.~\ref{fig:phases}).
+We are able to carefully analyze the onset and growth of wrinkles in the longitudinally buckled mode using measurements which are also available experimentally, such as surface curvature.
+Additionally, the simulations provide access to the invisible internal dynamics of the ribbon, including finely resolved spatial and temporal data for the strain and stress.
+These new insights are useful for characterizing the mechanics of the buckling transition, and probing the relevance of existing near- and far-from-threshold approximations.
+Guided by recent rounds of physical observations and analytical inquiries, we show that numerics and simulations once again hold the key to the next stage of discovery about twisted thin ribbons.